Fueling Your Gentle Giant: A Guide to a Healthy Diet for Giant Breed Dogs

 Fats provide essential energy and help keep your dog’s coat shiny and skin healthy.
 Omega-3 and Omega-6 fatty acids (found in fish oil or flaxseed) are especially beneficial.

-3. Limited, Nutritious Carbs (Optional):
+3. Nutritious Carbs:

 4. Vitamins and Minerals: